rangasake/WS_WP/wp-content/plugins/simply-static/readme.txt

 * [lando](https://docs.lando.dev/)

 I highly recommend not to use another tool for local development if you are not a programmer as in most cases manual package installation is required.

+== Simply CDN ==

+[Simply CDN](https://simplycdn.io) is the simplest way to bring your Simply Static generated static website online.

+You can easily export your static website directly from Simply Static to Simply CDN.

+Simply CDN will optimize your static website for the best performance and security without technical challenges.

+Take your WordPress website offline and manage it from your local computer with tools like [LocalWP](https://localwp.com/) and host your static website with Simply CDN.

+It will also send all form submissions to your configured e-mail address - there is no reason not to shut down your WordPress website anymore.

+What can go wrong with the 7-day free trial and the detailed [documentation](https://simplycdn.io/documentation)?

 == Simply Static Pro ==